kelseymh/G4CMP/README.md

 Generating seconary phonons will significantly slow down the simulation.

+For phonon propagation, a set of lookup tables to convert wavevector (phase velocity) direction to group velocity are provided in the lattice configuration file (see below).
+The environment variable `$G4CMP\_USE\_KVSOLVER` controls whether the eigenvalue solver should be used directly for these calculations, instead of the lookup tables.
+The eigensolver imposes a factor of three penalty in CPU time, with the benefit of maximum accuracy in phonon kinematics.

 Three optional environment variables are used to configure the electric field across the germanium crystal.  `$G4CMP\_VOLTAGE` specifies the voltage across the crystal, used to generate a uniform electric field (no edge or corner effects) from the bottom to the top face.
 If the voltage is zero (the default), then `$G4CMP\_EPOT\_FILE` specifies the name of the mesh electric field field to be loaded for the g4cmpCharge test job.
 The default name is "`Epot\_iZip4\_small`", found in the `charge/` directory.

 For developers, there is a preprocessor flag (`make G4CMP\_DEBUG=1`) which may be set before building the libraries.
 This variable will turn on some